andrerigon/jax-ws-client/README.markdown

 it needs four constructor arguments:

-* a class implementing **br.com.vraptor.client.RestClient** - it will be in charge of doing the http requests
+* a class implementing **org.jaxwsclient.RestClient** - it will be in charge of doing the http requests
 * the base path for the request
-* a class implementing **br.com.vraptor.client.ResultParser** - it will parse the response and deal with exceptions
+* a class implementing **org.jaxwsclient.ResultParser** - it will parse the response and deal with exceptions
 * the class to be proxied

 to create a proxy, you'll need to do: